trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 Everyone has had different opinions and beliefs passed onto them.
 Some people create terror for recognition, propaganda or self-validation.
 Terrorists will obviously be stopped for the safety of people, but there should be another way of doing it.
 Not everyone from one culture is a terrorist.
 Stereotyping has brought more danger towards terrorism as it draws propaganda and hatred to the stereotypical culture.
 Then it becomes a cycle of hate.

+## Jamilah, 15, female, North Western Sydney, Lebanese Australian, Muslim

+My sister and I travel with my mother a lot, to Dubai where my father is working on an ex pat contract.
+Every time we travel, somehow it's always us that they stop.
+We've had one-way tickets and those times there's lots of questions, searching our phones, our bags.
+My mother's English isn't too good so I have to speak to the security staff.
+I become the advocate for my mother and sister but the irony is I am just as confused and intimidated.
+My mother eventually explained to me its because they think we're going to join ISIS.
+One minute you're a 15 year old girl who loves Netflix and music and the next minute you're looked at as maybe ISIS.
+## Firzana, 17, female, North West Sydney, Indian Australian, Muslim

+Here in Australia, I am sheltered and protected.
+I have my own identity as a young Muslim girl, which I cling onto despite the rapid assimilation occurring as I settle into a new society.
+I'm not a religious person, my family don't do any of the rituals, but we are Muslim.
+I have personally not been affected by the war on terror, but the repercussions of the effects of such on my community, the Muslim community, I feel deeply within me.
+These horrific circumstances surrounding those with the same morals and values provokes the uncomfortable and confronting realization that I could have been one of those people affected, insulted, or killed, from what Muslims are portrayed as in the media.
+I have found myself questioning the fundamentals upon which I was brought up.
+These irrational fears of Islamophobia hurting my family, suddenly don't seem so irrational.
+Maybe people are justified in hating and fearing us?
+If this is the extent of fear and fragmentation I have experienced sitting here in Australia with two loving parents, a roof over our heads, and a solid education, I cannot begin to understand how those directly affected feel.
+And who will suffer the consequences of those feelings?

 ## Rafiq, 17, male, Auburn, Turkish Australian, Muslim

 The media portrays Muslims as extremists, but that is not the case.
 Isis does not represent all Muslims.